George Clooney explains why he's taking a break from acting: 'I don't need money'

 Clooney admitted the current political climate has inspired him to possibly pursue politics.
 However, the Hollywood star stressed he’s not ready to tackle that role.

-“So many people since Trump were elected [and] have really been pushing on me to get more involved in actual politics, specifically at the highest office,” he explained.
+“So many people since Trump was elected have really been pushing on me to get more involved in actual politics, specifically at the highest office,” he explained.
 “I don’t have political aspirations.”

 He added, “I have always been involved in politics.
 My father ran for Congress.
 It’s been in our family forever.
 But, mostly, I can help in ways I actually know very well, like messaging [voters].”